The Obligation to Drink on Purim

 Although Dr. Lieberman does not discuss drinking on Purim, I think that embracing the mitzvah of drinking on Purim allows us to disable our looking-good mechanizations and enjoy being our inherently good selves and our loving relationships with Hashem, our family and our friends.

-Except for a few noted exceptions, every mitzvah has its measure and that includes drinking on Purim.
+With a few notable exceptions, every mitzvah has its measure, and that includes drinking on Purim.
 Somewhere between 0 and 12 shots (or glasses of wine) is the right amount.
 Each person can keep in mind the above mentioned goals and stop at the point where he can bring those goals to fruition.